The Mortgage Debt Relief Act of 2007

 For example, you borrow $200,000 and default on a mortgage loan after paying back $158,000.
 If you foreclose on your home and the lender is unable to collect the remaining debt from you, there is a cancellation of debt of $42,000.
 The $42,000 is usually considered COD income and becomes part of your taxable income.
 But, COD income is not always taxable!
 A common way to avoid having COD income is through the Mortgage Debt Relief Act of 2007.What Does the Mortgage Debt Relief Act of 2007 Fail to Cover?

 - The Act is limited to $2 million (or $1 million for a married couple filing separately);

 - It only applies to mortgage debts forgiven between 2007 through 2012; and

 - It does not apply in certain circumstances, like (1) if the discharge of the mortgage was not directly related to a decline in your home’s value or your financial condition; (2) if your mortgage cancellation was related to a mortgage on a vacation home or investment property; or (3) if you are insolvent because your debts exceed the fair market value of your assets.

 Since the Mortgage Debt Relief Act does not apply in certain circumstances, many homeowners have their debts discharged through bankruptcy as a way to ensure that COD income is NOT taxable.

-If you are considering filing bankruptcy in Georgia and are seeking the advice of a qualified attorney, contact the Law Offices of Dixon Davis, LLC at 404-593-2620 for a free initial consultation.
+If you are considering filing bankruptcy in Georgia and are seeking the advice of a qualified attorney, contact the Law Offices of Charles Clapp at 404.585.0040 for a free initial consultation.